 Most devices have more than a few options, so you can pick from 15 seconds, all the way up to “Keep screen turned on”.
 So obviously, you’ll want to tailor this setting to your specific needs.

 4. Use black wallpaper with AMOLED displays

 Open this image in a new tab, then long press and save it to your device

 If you haven’t figured it out yet, the display is a big drain on battery life.
 We already talked about how a bright display eats more battery, but the colors on your display can also have a negative impact.
 There are two main types of display: LCD and AMOLED.
 If you have an LCD display you don’t have to worry about this as much, but AMOLED users (Samsung devices) should take note.

 An AMOLED display works by illuminating individual pixels.
 This means a black or dark colored Pixel doesn’t require as much illumination as a white or brightly colored pixel.
 You can save energy by using a black wallpaper.
 This won’t have a massive impact on battery life, but every little bit counts.
-Check out our Android Wallpaper for AMOLED displays for some dark inspiration.

 5. Always use a dark theme with AMOLED displays

 We’ve already talked about how AMOLED displays can save energy by using black wallpapers.
 The same logic applies to apps.
 If you have a phone with an AMOLED display, you should always use a dark theme when possible.
 A lot of apps will give you the ability to choose a theme.
 Always go dark.
 Like the wallpaper, a dark theme isn’t going to have a major impact on battery life, but it will help.

 OEMs such as Samsung and LG are starting to integrate some type of theme switcher into their various devices.
 Some of these themes are available for free, while others cost a few bucks.
 Regardless, if you’re looking to save some more battery life, you can download one of these darker themes which should help you in the long run.

 6. Turn off things you aren’t using